 Perhaps the problem of low teacher pay can also be blamed on lackluster funding efforts by local state and federal governments.
 Although funding from local governments can vary, 26% of state tax revenues fund K-12 education, according to the Center on Budget and Policy Priorities, which is a nonpartisan policy research institute.

 This figure has held fairly steady over the last decade.
-In contrast, the federal government only kicks in about 8 percent of public school revenues.
+In contrast, the federal government only kicks in about 8% of public school revenues.

 How Many People a Teacher Impacts Over a Career